DAINTINESS-Group/SchemaEvolutionDatasets2017/SchemaEvolutionDatasets2020/2023_EDBT_Source-Schema_CoEvolution/02_src/2021_SrcSchemaCoEvo_CumulativeStats/README.md

 and produces:

 - A detailed file with the cumulative progress and lags between schema, src code, and, time
-- a console output with a single line per input schema history
+- A console output with a single line per input schema history
+- A powerpoint file with the profile of the schema histories